What is Retrograde Motion?

 - Venus rotates slowly in the retrograde direction.

-– The moons Ananke, Carme, Pasiphae and Sinope all orbit Jupiter in a retrograde direction, and are thought to be fragments of a single body that Jupiter captured long ago.
+- The moons Ananke, Carme, Pasiphae and Sinope all orbit Jupiter in a retrograde direction, and they thought fragments of a single body that Jupiter captured long ago.
 Many other minor moons of Jupiter orbit retrograde.

-– The moon Phoebe orbits Saturn in a retrograde direction, and is thought to be a captured asteroid.
+- The moon Phoebe orbits Saturn in a retrograde direction, and they is thinking to be a captured asteroid.

-– The moon Triton orbits Neptune in a retrograde direction, and is thought to be a captured Kuiper belt object.
+- The moon Triton orbits Neptune in a retrograde direction, and it is may be a captured Kuiper belt object.

 - The planet Uranus has an axial tilt which is very near to 90, and can be considered to be rotating in a retrograde direction depending on one’s interpretation.